 What is a backend framework?

-A software framework is a foundation where developers can make applications is a faster and standardized way.
-The example below, available at StackOverFlow, is pretty helpful in understanding the concept of a framework.
+A software framework is a foundation where developers can make mobile and web apps faster and more standardized.
+Using a backend framework makes the development and clean pragmatic design, and the example below, available at StackOverFlow, is pretty helpful in understanding the concept of a framework.

 Why use a backend framework?